 The most common conditions to affect our hands are:

 - Ganglion Cysts

 There is no wonder things go wrong with our hands.
 Together with our feet they are our most used extremities and are more delicate than we think.

 This article will give you more information on tendinitis, carpal tunnel syndrome, osteoarthritis and ganglion cysts.
 It will also cover treatments, hand exercises and give some information how to look after your hands to keep them looking young.

-Tendinitis has become more common as we spend more of our time working on keyboards and also using text messaging.
-As a matter of fact text messaging has led to a rise in the amount of cases of DeQuervain’s tendinitis which is a direct result of using your thumb when texting.
+The condition has become more common as we spend more of our time working on keyboards and also using text messaging.
+As a matter of fact, text messaging has led to a rise in the number of cases of DeQuervain’s tendonitis which is a direct result of using your thumb when texting.

-Tendinitis can also be the result of a repetitive stress injury.
+It can be the result of a repetitive stress injury.
 Spending all day on a keyboard is now common practice in most companies, and the more time we spend working on a keyboard the more likely we are at risk from tendon injuries such as tendinitis.

 You may experience swelling around your wrist and your hand may feel numb.
-The pain of tendinitis is more like a burning sensation which starts at the thumb and can travel all the way up your arm.
-Some sufferers of tendinitis may also speak about a pulsating or shooting pain.
+The pain of tendonitis is more like a burning sensation which starts at the thumb and can travel all the way up your arm.
+Some sufferers of tendonitis may speak about a pulsating or shooting pain.

-It is important to see a doctor to get your condition diagnosed.
+It is important to see a doctor and get your condition diagnosed.
 Quite often the problem goes away on its own and your doctor will recommend you stop an activity which is causing you pain.
-If the pain carries on for longer than a week despite treatment with anti inflammatory drugs, your doctor may refer you to a physio therapist.
+If the pain carries on for longer than a week despite treatment with anti-inflammatory drugs, your doctor may refer you to a physiotherapist.